moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # Celebrity-Identification-Neural-Network
 Identify a potential celebrity base on a person picture

-This neural network is training with Keras components including Conv, Dense, combined with own writen ResNet50 Identity and Convolutional blocks.
+This neural network was being engineered with Keras components including Conv, Dense, combined with own writen ResNet50 Identity and Convolutional blocks.
 Then trained with 20,000 Celebrity pictures.

 # Business Potential Use and Initiatives